aws-samples/the-aws-step-functions-workshop/content/module-13/step-4/index.en.md

 7. When you’ve made the updates, click the **Apply and Exit** button and then the **Save** button.

-8. You will receive a warning that the changes may affect which resources your state machine needs to access and therefore, updates to the IAM role used by your state machine may be required.
+8. You may receive a warning that the changes could affect which resources your state machine needs to access and therefore, updates to the IAM role used by your state machine may be required.
 For simplicity, the role already contains the required permissions, but in the real world, you should make sure to review the IAM role used by your state machine.

 9. Run the updated state machine by clicking the **Start Execution** button in the upper right corner.
 The state machine does not require any input - you can leave the “Comment” attribute that’s included by default, if you wish.
 Click **Start Execution**.
 You can now watch the state machine as the steps are executed and you should see a fully green diagram.
-Now, click the “State Machines” link on the left side and choose the workflow starting with ChildStateMachine.
+Now, click the “State Machines” link on the left side and choose the workflow starting with _ChildStateMachine_.
 On the “Monitoring” tab, you should see a value of 1 for the “Executions Started” metric, and a value of 1 for the “Executions Succeeded” metric, indicating the nested workflow was executed successfully.

     ![Child Express workflow execution stats](/static/img/module-13/child-state-machine-execution-stats.png)